 If you are looking to hire an ADD/ADHD coach, you want to do your research and set up consultations with a variety of coaches to see who is the best fit.

 Of course, it’s important to find a coach with the right training and experience to help you with your specific coaching needs.
 However, having a good connection with that person is even more crucial than their training.
 Because finding the right fit is so important, it’s critical that you not just hire the first coach you talk to.
 Instead, we recommend you speak with at least 3 (ideally 4 or 5), to find the one who you’re going to feel the most comfortable working with over a period of several months.

 Almost all professional coaches offer a free 15 or 20 minute consultation to help you determine if they are the right coach for you.

 If you’re fairly sure about what you’re looking for in a coach, Noomii has hundreds of ADD/ADHD coaches from dozens of cities around the world.
-However, if you’re not sure exactly who you should be coaching with, you can request a coach through our coach referral service.
+However, if you’re not sure exactly who you should be coaching with, you can request a coach through our Referral Program.